aryanshrivastava3138/Audio-Deepfake-Detection/README.md

 > Home Page:

-## Tye demo screenshot is old.., i'll update new screenshot soon.., still some update is remains.
+## The demo screenshot is old.., i'll update new screenshot soon.., still some update is remains.

 ![Home Page](images/1.png)